Couto/groundskeeper/README.md

 fs.writeFileSync('cleanFile.js', cleaner.isString(), 'utf8');
 ```

-Streams are supported by groundskeeper, but not by [esprima](http://code.google.com/p/esprima/issues/detail?id=92&q=Enhancement), if you really want to use Streams, make sure that your files are below 40960 bytes... still the example:
+Streams are supported by groundskeeper, but not by [esprima](http://code.google.com/p/esprima/issues/detail?id=92&q=Enhancement), if you really want to use Streams, make sure that your files are below 40960 bytes, still... the example:

 ```javascript
 var fs = require('fs'),